researchsetup/researchsetup.github.io/researchmodel.md

 # <a name="appendix"/>Appendix

-The appendix describes how we decompose $Impact$ into the model described in the body of this document.
-In my opinion, the mental process of decomposition is the most important takeaway, since no single model will fit every researcher.
+The appendix describes how we originally decomposed $Impact$ into the model described in the body of this document.
+In my opinion, the most valuable takeaway is the mental process of decomposing research goals into probabilistic terms that are meaningful to yourself, as well as viewing this through an optimization lens.
+The specific decomposition in this document is of less interest.